 Health care has received significant media coverage in recent years, and changes within the industry are abundant.
-The following trends are apparent within the E&P Subsector.
+The following trends are apparent within the Major Integrated Subsector.

-- 59% of E&P companies in this study reported retiree welfare obligations, while just 53% of S&P 500 companies reported obligations. - Retiree welfare2 obligations are material, but they are significantly smaller than defined benefit obligations. - The obligation from active employees is above average for the E&P Subsector. - The risk from rising health care cost trends varies by company but can be substantial. - Many companies have changed the retiree health care plan they offer to their Medicare-eligible participants and more are expected to change in the near future.
+- All major integrated companies in this study reported welfare obligations, while just 53% of S&P 500 companies reported obligations. - Retiree welfare1 obligations are material, but they are significantly smaller than defined benefit obligations. - The risk from rising health care cost trends varies by company but can be substantial. - Many companies have changed the retiree health care plan they offer to their Medicare-eligible participants and more are expected to change in the near future.